chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: When introducing parameter object, respect * and create named parameter
 - [ ] fix: When implementing abstract method, take care of existing ellipsis
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature